 25 January 2019

 The minimum size for a downstairs toilet is 70cm wide x 130cm long.
-However, to make it comfortable to use and a functional space, you ideally want to be working with a footprint of 80cm x 140c; in either instance the door would typically have to open outward.
+However, to make it a functional and comfortable space, you ideally want to be working with a footprint of 80cm x 140cm; in either instance the door would typically have to open outward.

-Taking the above into consideration you typically have two options when it comes to the layout of a small downstairs toilet design.
-Both would feature the WC under the slope of the ceiling if your downstairs toilet is under the stairs and, traditionally speaking, because you would never have a door opening onto a toilet from an aesthetics point of view.
+Taking the above into consideration, you typically have two options when it comes to the layout of a small downstairs toilet.
+Both would feature the WC under the slope of the ceiling if your downstairs toilet is under the stairs, because you would never have a door opening onto a toilet from an aesthetic point of view.